Terascale-All-sensing-Research-Studio/Workforce_Robotics_Survey_Dataset/README.md

 | 6 | Job domain: | Construction, Contract Work, Manufacturing, Retail, Transportation/Delivery/Postal Services, Warehousing |
 | 7 | Working Location: | Rural, Suburban, Urban – large-size city, Urban – mid-size city |

+## Attitudes Towards Physical Safety

+The following questions were asked to participants regarding their perceptions and attitudes towards physical safety in the workplace:

+## Attitude Towards Working with Coworkers

+The following questions were asked to participants to garner perceptions towards coworkers engaged in collaborative tasks in the workplace: